-(Meets MnTC Goals 5B & 8) Prerequisites: PSYC 1110.
-This course would serve as an introduction to the science of development from conception through death.
+Prerequisites: PSYC 1110.

+This course would serve as an introduction to the science of lifespan psychology emphasizing physical, psychological, cognitive, and social development from conception through death.
 The concern is with those aspects of human behavior that change from childhood to death and with the factors that account for those changes.
 Students who take this course are advised not to take PSYC 2215 or PSYC 2225 because of an overlap in content with those courses.
+(CC, CR & online-fall, spr & sum)